DeepLcom/deepl-php/README.md

     sentences.
 Tags may be specified as an array of strings (`['tag1', 'tag2']`), or a comma-separated list of strings (`'tag1,tag2'`).
 The default is an empty list.
--   `non_splitting_tTags`: list of XML tags that should not be used to split text into sentences.
+-   `non_splitting_tags`: list of XML tags that should not be used to split text into sentences.
 Format and default are the same as for `splitting_tags`.
 -   `ignore_tags`: list of XML tags that containing content that should not be translated.
 Format and default are the same as for `splitting_tags`.